thiagokokada/blog/2024-07-26/02-using-github-as-a-bad-blog-platform.md

 Some interesting tidbits: if a Markdown file has a `.` at the start I assume it is a draft post, and ignore it from my scrapper.
 I added a bunch of `WARN` prints to make sure that the me in the future doesn't do anything dumb.
+Also, sorting in reverse since reverse chronological order is the one most people expect in blogs (i.e.: more recent blog posts at top).

 After running the function above, I have a resulting dictionary that I can use to generate either a `README.md` file or Markdown: